cncf/wg-serverless/workflow/spec/spec.md

 </details>

 Relay state can be used to statically set up and relay the state's data input to data output.
-It is very useful for debugging for example as you can test/simulate workflow execution with pre-set data that would typically be dynamic in nature (e.g. function calls, events etc).
+It is very useful for debugging for example as it allows for testing/simulating workflow execution with a pre-set data that would typically be dynamic in nature (e.g. function calls, events etc).

-It is also useful for production workflows where you want to just relay workflow data without performing any actions (function calls).
+It is also useful for production workflows where there may be need to relay workflow data without performing any actions (function calls).

-The relay state "inject" property allows you to statically define a JSON object which gets added to the states data input.
+The relay state "inject" property allows to statically define a JSON object which gets added to the states data input.
-You can use the filter property to control the states data output to the transition state.
+This data can still be filtered using the state data filter.

 Here is a typical example of how to use the relay state to inject static data into its data input, which then will be passed as data output to the transition state: